WATCH NOW: Man airlifted to Milwaukee-area hospital after being struck by vehicle at Roosevelt Road and 22nd Avenue

-A man was struck by a vehicle while he was walking in an area near Roosevelt Road and 22nd Avenue Wednesday night.
+A man struck by a vehicle while he was walking in an area near Roosevelt Road and 22nd Avenue was airlifted with serious injuries to Milwaukee-area hospital Wednesday night.

 Authorities responded to the collision at 7:15 p.m. along with fire and rescue and the man was later transported by Flight for Life helicopter to Froedtert Hospital in Wauwatosa, according to Lt.
 Leo Viola of the Kenosha Police Department.